cocreatechange/cocreatechange/contents/services.md

 Thereafter, as a part of our training vision, we aspire to square the circle by building counseling, mentoring and problem solving skills in each and every individual in society.

 ## Institutional
-Counselling helps people identify issues, difficulties and problems caused by thoughts, feelings and emotions and encourages them to respond and make progress towards resolution.
+Counseling helps people identify issues, difficulties and problems caused by thoughts, feelings and emotions and encourages them to respond and make progress towards resolution.
 Whilst a little bit of stress provides workers with the motivation to increase productivity and efficiency, too much stress can be counterproductive.
 Providing psychological therapy for stressed employees can have many beneficial effects.
 Counselling in the workplace can help reduce symptoms of anxiety and depression, improve mental health, lower levels of sickness and increase job satisfaction and commitment.
 It enhances productivity and reduces attrition too.
-Along with providing counselling in the workplace we also conduct “*Counselling Skills Training*” for Human Resource managers, supervisors and staff.
+Along with providing counselling in the workplace we also conduct “*Counseling Skills Training*” for Human Resource managers, supervisors and staff.